chiprek/bootdev-blog-aggregator/README.md

 goose postgres "postgres://<db_username>:<password>@<hostadd>:5432/gator" up
 ```

-lastly in the root directory eg: `/bootdev-blog-aggregator/` of the project run sqlc to generate the required database related backend code.
+ now in the root directory eg: `/bootdev-blog-aggregator/` of the project run sqlc to generate the required database related backend code.

+lastly run `go build` to compile the program if so desired.

+you can also just run `go run . <comand>` in the project directory if you want to develop new features

 ## Configuration